knpuniversity/symfony4/sfcasts/uploads/flysystem-imagine-bundle.md

 And... got it!

-## The Resolver: Saving the Images to Flsystem
+## The Resolver: Saving the Images to Flysystem

 So, the "data loader" is responsible for reading the *original* image.
 But, there's *another* important concept from LiipImagineBundle called "resolvers".
 Click down